Joint Optimization of Uplink Power and Computational Resources in Mobile Edge Computing-Enabled Cell-Free Massive MIMO: Computation-Offloading and Latency Model

-Hence, the latency constraint~\eqref{prob:P1:C1} and the minimum SE constraint in~\eqref{prob:P1:C2} are approximated and convexified by taking ${b_k}/[{B~\widetilde{\mathsf{SE}}_k(\bp,\bp^{(0)})}] + {w_k}/{f_k} \leq \mathcal{\widetilde{L}}_k$ and ${ \widetilde{\mathsf{SE}}_k(\bp,\bp^{(0)}) \geq \nu_k,~\forall k,}$ for any feasible choice of $\bp^{(0)}$.
-Notice that, the arguments above hold if the elements of the receive combining vector do not depend on the uplink transmit powers.
-However, in general, the receive combining vector can include a further dependency on $\bp$, for instance in the case of P-MMSE receive combining, as shown in~\eqref{eq:PMMSE-combining-vector}.
-This issue can be simply tackled by treating the combining vectors at the $n$-th iteration of the SCA optimization framework as constant with respect to the current uplink transmit powers $\bp^{(n)}$, and being exclusively function of $\bp^{(n-1)}$.
-Finally, we introduce the vector of the computational resources $\bbf \in \mathbb{Z}^{K+KL}$ defined as
+for any feasible choice of $\bp^{(0)}$.
+The arguments above hold if the receive combining vector is independent of the uplink powers.
+This is not true in general, as for the P-MMSE combining scheme in~\eqref{eq:PMMSE-combining-vector}.
+In this case, $\widetilde{\text{SE}}_k(\bp,\bp^{(0)})$ is still a non-linear function of the uplink powers.
+This issue can be tackled by treating the combining vectors at the $n$-th iteration of the SCA optimization framework as constant with respect to the current uplink transmit powers $\bp^{(n)}$, and being exclusively function of $\bp^{(n-1)}$.
+Hence, the problem to be solved at the $n$-th iteration of the proposed SCA method can be formulated as